Transportation in New York City: Seaport

 The Port of New York and New Jersey, with its natural advantages of deep water channels and protection from the Atlantic Ocean, has historically been one of the most important ports in the United States, and is now the third busiest in the United States behind South Louisiana and Houston, Texas in volume of cargo.
 In 2011, more than 34 million tons of oceanborne general cargo moved through the port.
 Bulk cargo represented another 52 million tons per year.
 Some 367,000 vehicles were imported and 284,000 were exported.

 In 2005, more than 5,300 ships delivered to the port goods that went to 35% of the U.S. population.
 The port is experiencing rapid growth.
 Shipments increased 5.2% in 2011.
 There are three cargo terminals on the New York City side of the harbor, including the Howland Hook Marine Terminal on Staten Island, and the combined Red Hook Container Terminal/Brooklyn Marine Terminal.
 Several additional larger cargo terminals and a passenger terminal are on the New Jersey side.

 Originally focused on Brooklyn's waterfront, especially at the Brooklyn Army Terminal in Sunset Park, most container ship cargo operations have shifted to the Port Newark-Elizabeth Marine Terminal on Newark Bay.
 The terminal, operated by the Port Authority of New York and New Jersey, is the largest port complex on the East Coast, with 4.3 million TEUs (twenty-foot equivalent units) of containerized cargo, which accounts for 61% of the North Atlantic container market. $208 billion of cargo passed through the Port of New York and New Jersey in 2011.
 The top five trading partners at the port are China, India, Italy, Germany, and Brazil.

 The New York Harbor is also a major hub for passenger ships.
 More than half a million people depart annually from Manhattan's New York Passenger Ship Terminal on the Hudson River, accounting for five percent of the worldwide cruise industry and employing 21,000 residents in the city.
-The Queen Mary 2, the world's second-largest passenger ship and one of the few traditional ocean liners still in service, was designed specifically to fit under the Verrazano Bridge, itself the longest suspension bridge in the United States.
+The Queen Mary 2, the world's second-largest passenger ship and one of the few traditional ocean liners still in service, was designed specifically to fit under the Verrazzano Bridge, itself the longest suspension bridge in the United States.
 The Brooklyn Cruise Terminal is her regular port of call for transatlantic runs from Southampton, England.
 Cape Liberty Cruise Port in Bayonne is the third passenger terminal servicing the city.

 Water quality in the New York Harbor improved dramatically in the late 20th century.
 New Yorkers regularly kayak and sail in the harbor, which has become a major recreational site for the city.